bbc/bbc-a11y/features/README.md

 These are the acceptance tests for the a11y tool itself.

-To read the accessibility standards checks that this tool will run against your app, you need to look in the `standards` directory.
+To read the accessibility standards checks that this tool will run against your app, you need to look in the `check_standards` directory.